reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 	}
 }
 ```

+Spring allows our listener to be triggered only in certain circumstances if we specify a `condition` by defining a boolean SpEL expression.
+The event will only be handled if the expression evaluates to `true` or one of the following strings: "true", "on", "yes", or "1".
+Method arguments are exposed via their names.
+The condition expression also exposes a “root” variable referring to the raw `ApplicationEvent` (`#root.event`) and the actual method arguments `(#root.args)`

 In the above example, the listener will be triggered with `UserRemovedEvent` only when the `#event.name` has value `'reflectoring'`,